 [THE TRAFFIC JAMS]

-Geoff Boycott once said that he expected all the traffic of Calcutta to come to a sudden halt on day because of the congestion on our streets.
-The Bong, even if he/she has grown up amidst all the traffic & honking will at least complain once every time the vehicle stops at a red light.
+Geoff Boycott once said that he expected the entire traffic of Calcutta to come to a sudden halt one day because of the congestion on our streets.
+The Bengali, even if she/he has grown up amidst all the traffic & honking, will at least complain once every time the vehicle stops at a red light.

 Liked this article ?
 Like our Facebook page so you don’t miss any stories from BONGFeed.com